Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Theory of coupled nuclear-electronic spin spectra

 \subsection{The Hamiltonian}

-nuclear-electronic spin systems such as Si:P and Si:Bi are described by the Hamiltonian:
+Nuclear-electronic spin systems such as Si:P and Si:Bi are described by the Hamiltonian:

 where $\omega_0$ represents the electron Zeeman frequency given by $B g\beta$.
-Here $B$ is the strength of the external magnetic field along the $z$ direction, $g$ is the electron g-factor, and $\beta$ is the Bohr magneton. $\delta=\omega_I/\omega_0 =2.488\times 10^{-4}$ represents the ratio of the nuclear to electronic Zeeman frequencies. $A$ is the isotropic hyperfine interaction strength.
+Here, $B$ is the strength of the external magnetic field along the $z$ direction, $g$ is the electron g-factor, and $\beta$ is the Bohr magneton. $\delta=\omega_I/\omega_0 =2.488\times 10^{-4}$ represents the ratio of the nuclear to electronic Zeeman frequencies. $A$ is the isotropic hyperfine interaction strength.
 The operators $\bf{\hat S}$ and $\bf{\hat I}$ act on the electronic and nuclear spins, respectively.
-The total spin of the electron and nucleus is given by $S$ and $I$, and their $z$-axis projection by $m_S$ and $m_I$, respectively.